mortido/ML-Python/README.md

 ## Logistical regression

-There is some randomly generated synthetic data to test algorithm with linear and polynominal models.
+There is some randomly generated synthetic data to test algorithm with linear and polynomial models.
 Real data set: [Haberman's Survival Data Set](https://archive.ics.uci.edu/ml/datasets/Haberman's+Survival)

 **Results:**
-With some twiking of params this implementation can have 75-80% accuracy on real dataset. main problem is that implementation of optimization algorithm (gradient descent) if falling in local minimum so another optimiation is required for better results.
+With some tweaking of params this implementation can have 75-80% accuracy on real dataset.
+Main problem is that implementation of optimization algorithm (gradient descent) if falling in local minimum so another optimization is required for better results.
-Regularization tests shows
+Regularization tests shows how underfitting and overfitting can affect final results.